96yrlee/Covid-19InfoApp/PlanningAndOutlineDoc.md

 * [to add a get back button](https://codinginflow.com/tutorials/android/up-button)

-* Will need to check whether the data has been already downloaded from the API
- * in this case, will need to call from the database
- * ELSE call the api
-* Will need to check only for the Zone and the date
-  * later on, if i decide to get past info or make timelines, same deal but more calls so hopefully won't lag or crash

 ## Service

-### CovidDataService.java

-**Function**
-* something calls and ask for the Covid Info with query details (i.e. zone + date)
-* CovidDataService checks whether the SQLiteDB has it already or needs to GET from API
-  * If SQLiteDB has it, get it, do whatever work,
-  * If API needs to be GET called, do it, save it into the SQLiteDB, do the work
-* both will then send it back to whatever called for it

 **extends JobIntentService**
-****

 * Oreo onwards, best to use JobService or this
 * [this tutorials show the methods I need to implement](https://codinginflow.com/tutorials/android/jobintentservice)
   * Override onHandleWork() and extract the intent, is auto background thread